 Did you know that cranberry is made up of 90% water?
 To make 1 pound, you would need 450 cranberries.

 Remove the fruit and spices once the cooking time is up.
-Store the strained juice in the refrigerator for up to a week.
+Store the strained juice in the refrigerator for up to a week in a large pitcher.
 Add fresh fruit, star anise, and cinnamon sticks to individual cups when you are ready to serve.

 It really depends on what mixers are being used.
-Vodka, rum, bourbon, and brandy can all be mixed with cranberry juice to make a delicious drink with a few other ingredients.
+Vodka, rum, spiced rum, bourbon, and brandy can all be mixed with cranberry juice to make a delicious drink with a few other ingredients.

 More Festive Holiday Drinks